Dublin/London 1977 - 1980

 “Take Me” on Energy Records NRG1, this was part of a 4 track EP, “Room To Move”.
 The other tracks are Big Self “Snakes & Ladders”, The Outcasts “Cyborg”, Shock Treatment “Belfast Telegraph”.
 The other 3 bands on this record are all from Northern Ireland.

 1st Line up; mid 1977 to early 1978

 Ray Ellis Guitar & Vocals, Ray’s other bands include; The Noize Boys, Trojan, Raglan Rodeo, Loss Leaders

 Paul Cusack Bass, Paul’s other bands include; Tumbling Dice

 Dave Moloney Drums, Dave’s other bands include; No Buckets, The Boomtown Rats, Slick Coupe & The Convertibles, The Reasons, The Teen Commandments.
-Johnny Logan Band
+Rhythm Kings, Flash Harry's, Johnny Logan Band

 The Vipers first gig was the infamous Belfield Punk Festival at University College Dublin, were Patrick Coultry, one of the audience was stabbed & later died.
 Patrick was stabbed while the Vipers were on stage, they were playing their 3rd song, a cover of John Lee Hookers “Too Young To Die” (a very strange coincident?)
 After this concert and the coverage it got it the Irish press, it became even harder for “Punk” bands to get gigs.
 Many venues would cancel gigs when they found out the style of music the band played.